Tips for applying TO the NYU Ph.D. Program in Cognition & Perception

 - In early Fall, we sometimes hold a Virtual Preview Day to introduce potential applicants to both Psychology Ph.D.
 Programs and give tips about applying to graduate school.
 Here are videos from previous Preview Days giving information about applying to NYU, information about some of our labs, and information about diversity, equity and inclusion.

 - You will need to have research interests aligned with one or more of our faculty.

-- If this guide doesn’t answer all of your questions, feel free to contact our Program Coordinator or attend a webinar (the 2022 webinars are now over; the 2023 webinars will be posted here in September).
+- If this guide doesn’t answer all of your questions, feel free to contact our Program Coordinator or attend a webinar (on October 24, 2023 at 10AM and November 8, 2023 at 4PM).